 - Additional IDT WinChip 2 processor functions.
 Examples are memory range registers that allow different attributes for each range.
 These additional functions are provided through Machine Specific Registers such that compatibility is not affected. - Implementation-specific differences.
 Examples are cache and TLB testing features, and performance monitoring features that expose the internal implementation features.
-These types of functions are incompatible among all different x86 implementations.including the Intel486, the Pentium, and the Pentium Pro processors. - Omitted functions.
-Some Pentium processor functions are not provided on the IDT WinChip 2 processor because they arent used or arent needed in the targeted PC systems.
-Examples are some specific bus functions such as functional redundancy checking and performance monitoring. - These types of differences are similar to those among various versions of the Pentium processor (for example, the mobile Pentium processor also omits the same bus functions as omitted by the IDT WinChip 2 processor), and among the AMD-K6 and Cyrix 6x86MX processors. - WinChip 2 processor functions are different from the Pentium because the results are (1) documented in the Intel documentation as undefined, and (2) known to be different for different x86 implementations (in particular, different among the Intel i486, the Pentium, and the Pentium Pro processors).
+These types of functions are incompatible among all different x86 implementations.-including the Intel486, the Pentium, and the Pentium Pro processors. - Omitted functions.
+Some Pentium processor functions are not provided on the IDT WinChip 2 processor because they aren't used or aren't needed in the targeted PC systems.
+Examples are some specific bus functions such as functional redundancy checking and performance monitoring.

+These types of differences are similar to those among various versions of the Pentium processor (for example, the mobile Pentium processor also omits the same bus functions as omitted by the IDT WinChip 2 processor), and among the AMD-K6 and Cyrix 6x86MX/MII processors.

+• Low-level behavioral differences.
+A few low-level IDT WinChip 2 processor functions are different from the Pentium because the results are (1) documented in the Intel documentation as undefined, and (2) known to be different for different x86 implementations (in particular, different among the Intel i486, the Pentium, and the Pentium Pro processors).
 That is, compatibility with the Pentium processor for these functions is clearly not needed for software compatibility (or they wouldn't be different across different implementations).
 Where the Pentium and Pentium Pro processor results differ, the IDT WinChip 2 processor often provides the Pentium Pro result.